GSS CO2 sensors used on International Space Station

 Gas Sensing Solutions (GSS) www.gassensing.co.uk

 GSS is a world leader in CO2 sensor design, manufacture and customisation.
 Its disruptive technology uses proprietary, mid range, infrared LED sensors to enable best-in-class records for fastest response times, lowest power consumption and longest product lifetime.
-Based in Scotland, this technology pioneer exports state-of-the-art sensors worldwide, and has in-house bespoke development capabilities to support its international customer base.
+Based in the UK, this technology pioneer exports state-of-the-art sensors worldwide, and has in-house bespoke development capabilities to support its international customer base.
 Tel: +44 1236 781900 email@example.com